octokit/plugin-rest-endpoint-methods.js/docs/actions/addCustomLabelsToSelfHostedRunnerForRepo.md

 # Add custom labels to a self-hosted runner for a repository

-Add custom labels to a self-hosted runner configured in a repository.
+Adds custom labels to a self-hosted runner configured in a repository.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `administration` permission for repositories and the `organization_self_hosted_runners` permission for organizations.
-Authenticated users must have admin access to repositories or organizations, or the `manage_runners:enterprise` scope for enterprises, to use these endpoints.
+Authenticated users must have admin access to the organization to use this endpoint.

+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.addCustomLabelsToSelfHostedRunnerForRepo({